orientechnologies/orientdb-docs/source/Configuration.md

 ##### environment.allowJVMShutdown

-Allows to shutdown the JVM if needed/requested.
+Allows the shutdown of the JVM, if needed/requested..

 ```
 Setting name...: environment.allowJVMShutdown